wrong-about-everything/Validol/docs/_build/html/_sources/declarative_validation.rst.txt

             )
     )

+If you have a block structure that depends on passed type (like ``type_id``), ``SwitchTrue`` is your friend.
+It represents a sort of declarative switch-case expression, where the value checked against is always ``true`` (hence the name, ``SwitchTrue``).

-If everything's successful, you get
+If everything's successful, you get a data object reflecting the request structure, with type hinted values:

 .. code-block:: java